-Parameter Name Description Accepted Value(s) Notes

-EntyKey Specifies which Cost of Unre- liability Analysis you want to view.
+Parameter Name Description Accepted Value(s) Notes EntyKey Specifies which Cost of Unre- liability Analysis you want to view.
 The Entity Key of the desired analysis.
 Use this parameter when the Page parameter is set to Summary, Pare- toPlot, PlotData, Recom- mendations, or RecommendationDetail.

-Metric Metric Specifies the type of plot to display.
-MaintCost,LPO Use this parameter when you use the ParetoPlot or PlotData parameter.
+Metric Specifies the MaintCost,LPO Use this parameter when type of plot to display.
+MTBF you use the ParetoPlot or PlotData parameter.
+MTTR Avail Failures Downtime

-MTBF

-MTTR

-Avail

-Failures

-Downtime